eclipse-hawkbit/hawkbit/docs/content/ui.md

 In order to activate the auto-assignment, one should first click on _Auto assignment_ cell in Custom Filters table, and then check the corresponding checkbox.
 After that, the action type and distribution set for auto-assignment should be selected and confirmed.

 As long as the auto-assignment stays active, the scheduler will try to assign selected distribution set to corresponding custom filter targets, that have never seen it before.
+Paused auto assignments will not be handled up by the scheduler.

 ![Auto assignment](../images/ui/target_filter_auto_assignment.png)